nagyistge/fhirbase-demo-app/src/views/tutor.md

 We'll cover most important parts of FHIRbase in this tutorial.

 Important note: this tutorial is interactive.
-Thit means you can run any code right on the page and get a feedback immediately.
+This means you can run any code right on the page and get a feedback immediately.
 Every time you see `Run` button, you can press it and the results of real PostgreSQL query will be displayed at the bottom of the page inside a "result"